-Corn plants will sometimes turn red to reddish purple, generally later in the season.
+Corn plants will sometimes turn red to reddish-purple, generally later in the season.
 That’s not something you really want to see when you’re anticipating roasting or boiling some juicy ears of sweet corn.

 Stalks will produce enough sugar for the anticipated yield.
-When that yield fails to reach anticiipated levels, the sugars are retained in the leaves and stalks.
+When that yield fails to reach anticipated levels, the sugars are retained in the leaves and stalks.

 If your corn plants are turning red its too late to reverse it this season, consider it a lesson for subsequent seasons.

-Now that you know the ‘why’ of how it happenned, if you plan to grow corn again you should understand the “how come".
+Now that you know the ‘why’ of how it happenned, if you plan to grow corn again you should understand the “how come””.

-Heat Stress - If you had hotter than usual weather in the timeframe that the plants are pollinated heat stress is probably the culprit.
-The plants survived the heat wave, but the kernels didn’t fare so well, many probably aborted and failed to develop.
+If you had hotter than usual weather in the timeframe that the plants are pollinated heat stress is probably the culprit.
+The plants survived the heatwave, but the kernels didn’t fare so well, many probably aborted and failed to develop.

 Cooler than usual night time temperatures are another possible cause, but are much less common than heat stress so long as you didn’t plant your corn way too early.